M6D6M6A/TACO_TRAIL_EDITOR/README.md

 An editor for TacO .trl files. __(Work in Progress!)__

 ## Functions:
- - Import track
+ - Import trail
- - Export track
+ - Export trail
- - Export JSON representation of track
+ - Export JSON representation of trail
- - Import JSON representation of track
+ - Import JSON representation of trail